LingLing40Hours/LingLing40Hours.github.io/README.md

 # Xiangyu Chen's Personal Portfolio ⚡️
 This repo is a clone of https://github.com/varadbhogayata/varadbhogayata.github.io.
+Furthermore, index.html contains AI-generated code (see references.txt).

 :star: Star me on GitHub — it helps!